All the latest research suggests one thing - tenants are increasingly staying in rental properties for the long term.

 Recent research from Pet Food Manufacturers' Association found that 3.2m new pets were acquired in the UK during lockdown.

-The booming growth of the PRS can be attributed to a number of factors, including an increasingly transient population, high house prices and deposits which render buying a home out of reach for many, and changing consumer habits which makes renting more appealing to young professionals than buying a home.
+The booming growth of the PRS can be attributed to several factors, including an increasingly transient population, high house prices and deposits that make buying a home out of reach for many and changing consumer habits that make renting more appealing to young professionals than buying a home.

 For many, renting is now a lifestyle choice, with the flexibility it provides and the chance to live in a nicer home than they could otherwise afford two possible reasons for this.
 For others, it’s a necessity, forced into the PRS through circumstances or the inability to buy a home of their own.

 Whatever the reason, renting for the long-term is a growing phenomenon, particularly for those who come under the bracket of millennials or Generation Rent.

 And, if you’re a tenant renting for the long-term, you will be all the more eager to make your rental property feel like a home, adding your own personal touches to turn it into as comfortable living space as possible.
 This, of course, may include house pets – something which is popular among many families and young professional couples in the UK.

 Landlords have different rules and regulations regarding pets, which are typically set out in your tenancy agreement.
 Some will explicitly forbid it, some will take a more flexible approach, some may allow certain types of pets but not others, and some may be completely open-minded.

 As a long-term tenant, the issue of keeping pets is likely to rear its head more than if you were a short-term tenant.
 There are ways you can raise the topic with your landlord to see if they would be willing to allow pets in their rental properties, including showing them why the pet is suitable to reside in a rental home.